qatrackplus/qcpump/docs/operate.rst

 ------------------

-After you've configured and :ref:`saved at least one Pump <pumps-save>` you can run all active pumps bu clicking the `Run Pumps` toggle button at the top of the QCPump window.
+After you've configured and :ref:`saved at least one Pump <pumps-save>` you can run all active pumps by clicking the `Run Pumps` toggle button at the top of the QCPump window.

 Stopping your Pumps